 The bibliography or reference list of sources used is required if applicable.
 Pages should be formatted according to the style manual or discipline-specific guidelines used.

-The heading BIBLIOGRAPHY is centered and placed two inches from the top of the page.
+The heading BIBLIOGRAPHY is centered and placed one inch from the top of the page.
 The text begins four lines below the heading.